The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: Analysis

 The $L43$, $L61$ and $L79$ samples show a pairwise momentum profile with a negative signal amplitude reaching a maximum at separations around 25-50~Mpc.
 The negative amplitude is indicative of a gravitational infall between the cluster pairs, with the mutual gravitational attraction falling off as one moves to cluster pairs separated by larger distances.
 The magnitude of the signal amplitude increases as the average luminosity of the sample increases, consistent with the observed clusters being more massive halos with larger optical depths, and with deeper gravitational potentials.
 At small scales, for $r<20$Mpc, the pairwise velocity correlation function has nonlinear contributions, and becomes positive, rather than negative as predicted by linear theory \cite{2012JCAP...11..009V, Okumura:2013zva,Sugiyama:2015dsa}.
 In the L43D and L61D disjoint bins, the kSZ signal is less discernible, consistent with an expectation that the signal in these groups/clusters should be smaller since we expect their masses to be lower (coupled to the lower luminosities of the tracer galaxies), while the uncertainties, driven by their sample size, should be comparable to those in L79.
 We note that the three largest separation bins in the DR4 L79 data are positive, however these points are highly correlated (as shown in Fig.~\ref{fig:cov} in the Appendix) so that the deviation from null is not significantly anomalous.

 At each luminosity-selected galaxy tracer sample, the respective pairs of kSZ signals in Fig. \ref{fig:mainres} extracted from the three complementary maps show consistency within the 1$\sigma$ error bars.
 Given that each has a different approach to removing foreground emission, the consistency indicates that the results are robust against significant individual, distinct contamination from frequency dependent foregrounds.
+One concern that could arise is a potential impact of residual thermal SZ contamination in the signal especially from the most massive, luminous clusters.
+To address this we undertook two additional analyses.
+First, we compared the signal and covariance estimation for the \caof $L79$ sample, which has no upper luminosity limit, with that from a subsample with an upper luminosity threshold of $L<10^{11}L_{\odot}$ imposed.
+We find that there is no significant difference in the covariance estimates and no bias in the signal and the variation in the signal is at the level of a fraction of a standard deviation.
+Second, we analyzed a DR4 ILC map in which the tSZ signal has been deprojected \cite{2020PhRvD.102b3534M} and compare it to the \cs map analyzed in this paper.
+We find no evidence of a bias in signal from the different tSZ treatments, and only that the noise is larger in the deprojected map.